 The Cross-Account Type Mapping feature is only available after the admin has requested the feature and agreed to reading the disclaimer.
 The full disclaimer can be accessed here: https://qvinci.com/legal-notice/

 If after reading you would like to utilize this feature, please have your account admin contact Qvinci Customer Success to have this function enabled.

 NOTE: Cross-Account Type Mapping does NOT allow users to map across report types as P&L accounts cannot be mapped to Balance Sheet accounts or vice versa.
 The feature moves the data from one account type to another, but it does NOT flip debits and credits.

-Map Accounts to the Qvinci SCoA
+Map accounts to the Qvinci SCoA (Standard Chart of Accounts)

-- The user will then begin mapping the Native Accounts shown in Step 4 to the Standard Accounts shown in Step 2 by checkmarking a Native Account in Step 4, clicking on a Standard Account in Step 2, and then clicking the "Map Selection" button.
+Step C. Then begin mapping the Native Accounts now shown in Step 4 to the Standard Accounts shown in Step 2 by clicking on a Standard Account in Step 2, then check-marking the Native Account(s) in Step 4, and then clicking the Map Selection or Map and Lock Selection button.

 Step D. The newly mapped account will disappear from the screen if the user is on the Unmapped page or will show the new mapping relationship if on the All-Accounts page.

 Step E. If a remapping for a particular account is necessary, simply repeat the mapping steps but be sure to click the "All Accounts" button.
 This shows all accounts, as opposed to only unmapped ones, and will allow a user to repeat the mapping steps to update the mapping relationship.